malexios/Generate-EmailReport/README.md

 # Description

 Accepts an object, converts it to a table and generates an HTML report containing that table.
 The returned object can be used as the body of an email or saved as a document.
+You can specify the table header, border and cell colors.

 # Example